Rui Chatrapati

 Rui Chatrapati is a village in Parner taluka in Ahmednagar district of state of Maharashtra, India.

 Religion

 The majority of the population in the village is Hindu.

 There is an old Peshwa time temple of Lord Shiva on the banks of the River Hanga.

 There are people from various Castes like Mali and Maratha's.
-The common surnames include Divate, Shinde, Gaikwad, Karape, Baravkar, Mehetre, Sable, Nagare, Bhujbal.
+The common surnames include Belhekar, Divate, Shinde, Gaikwad, Karape, Baravkar, Mehetre, Sable, Nagare, Bhujbal.

-There is a very good school Shri Dnyaneshwar Vidyalaya, Rui Chhtrapati which was started by Sarpanch of the village Mr. Sable and is run by a teacher Mr. Bansi Baravkar.
+There is a very good school Shri Dnyaneshwar Vidyalaya.

 Famous temple Aadishakti Tulja Bhavani Mata Mandir at Rui-chhatrapatikar dam.

 Economy

 The majority of the population has farming as their primary occupation.

 Now Milk Dairy has also become one of the major employers.